The Origin and History of Chapati & Roti

 Being so versatile, it’s no wonder Roti is giving the rice a run for its money!

-Traditionally, Chapati is made without salt, giving a bland background to spicy dishes.
-But, there are many variations of Roti found around the world.
+Traditionally, chapati is made without salt, giving a bland background to spicy dishes.
+But, there are many variations of roti found around the world.

 The popularity of this side dish stretches from India to America and parts of Europe.
-Yet, each culture has its own extensive history of Chapati and how this side dish came to be so well-known.
+Yet, each culture has its own extensive history of chapati and how this side dish came to be so well-known.

-DESIblitz looks back on the origin and historical background of Chapatis.
+DESIblitz looks back on the origin and historical background of chapatis.

 The Origins of Chapati